What is syphilis?

 The symptoms of syphilis depend on the stage of the infection.
 The stages of syphilis are:

-- A smooth, red, painless sore—or chancre—develops on a sex organ or in the mouth.
+- A smooth, red, painless sore — or chancre — develops on a sex organ or in the mouth.
 (The sore also can develop on the inside the body, where it cannot be seen.)
-The sore goes away on its own in one to six weeks.
+The sore goes away on its own in 1 to 6 weeks.

 - After the chancre goes away, a pinkish, bumpy skin rash may appear on all or parts of the body.

 - Fever, sore throat, body aches, headache, loss of appetite or other flu-like symptoms may appear.
-These symptoms can be mild and can come and go over one to two years.
+These symptoms can be mild and can come and go over 1 to 2 years.

 - This stage is the most contagious of all stages.
-Approximately one-third of untreated individuals with primary syphilis will progress to this second stage.
+Approximately 1/3 of untreated individuals with primary syphilis will progress to this second stage.
 In secondary syphilis, the bacteria have spread in the bloodstream and have reached their highest numbers.
-Without treatment, up to one-third of patients will develop complications of late-stage syphilis.
+Without treatment, up to 1/3 of patients will develop complications of late-stage syphilis.

 - With latent syphilis, the infection is not contagious but may affect the heart, brain, nerves, eyes, bones and other parts of the body.